neonevm/neon-evm.docs/docs/operating/transaction-gas.md

 ### Pass on gas savings

-Because the Neon EVM operates on Solana, not Ethereum it takes advantage of Solana’s inexpensive transaction costs and favourable approach to only charge for storage allocation.
+Because the Neon EVM operates on Solana, not Ethereum, it takes advantage of Solana’s inexpensive transaction costs and favorable approach to only charge for storage allocation.
 This contrasts with Ethereum, where calculations require much more gas, and gas is charged for every change in data stored in Ethereum.
 As a result, gas usage on Solana is much cheaper than on Ethereum, and the Neon EVM passes these savings on to users.

 ## Gas price: the Operator fee